-Designed for an adult face, each mask measures approximately 8″ wide x 3.5 ” tall (laying flat) and fully expands up to 5″ tall.
+Designed for an adult face, each mask measures approximately 8″ long x 4 ” wide (laying flat) and fully expands up to 5″ wide.
 This provides extra protection compared to a standard surgical mask that typically measures approximately 7″ wide x 3.5″ tall.
 You can easily wear both a surgical mask and my handmade mask for extra protection.

 If the ear loops are slightly too long and the mask is fitting loosely, gently tie into a small knot and pull tight until the proper fit is achieved.
 The mask pleats expand vertically for a custom fit and holds its shape without sticking to your face when inhaling and exhaling…which is my biggest pet peeve lol!